mmcquillan/lawsg/README.md

 vNEXT
 - Added `--env` var for multiple AWS ENV vars
+- Added `--region` var for overriding or setting the AWS region

 v0.2.0
 - Added get for multiple or all log groups